ucsb-cs56/w20/_info/office_hours.md

 # {{page.title}}

-See this page for open lab times and locations: <a href = https://open-lab-scheduler.herokuapp.com/>Open Labs</a>
+See this page for open lab times and locations: [Open Labs] (https://open-lab-scheduler.herokuapp.com)